Teradata/airflow/docs/apache-airflow-providers-teradata/operators/s3_to_teradata.rst

 Amazon S3 to Teradata
 ============================

-Use the ``S3ToTeradataOperator`` transfer to copy the data from an Amazon Simple Storage Service (S3) file into Teradata table.
+Use the ``S3ToTeradataOperator`` transfer to copy CSV, JSON and Parquet format data from an Amazon Simple Storage Service (S3) file into Teradata table.

 Operators
 ---------